 Are you planning a trip or going on vacation soon?
 Let us help ease your mind about your pet’s care while you’re away.
 Our highly trained and experienced staff will provide excellent care for your pet that is tailored to his or her specific needs.
 We have spacious enclosures for most of the different species of pets we see including birds, reptiles, hamsters, rats, ferrets, rabbits, guinea pigs and many more!
 If you feel your pet would be more comfortable in their own environment, you can bring your own cage to have us keep your pet in.Standard boarding care includes feeding, watering, changing cage bedding/cleaning the enclosure, and daily weight check.
 Our staff will monitor your pet’s activity and appetite and alert a veterinarian if there is any concern about their health.
-We provide standard doctor recommended diets during boarding.
-We strongly recommend you bring the diet you prefer your pet receive while boarding and especially if your pet is on a special diet or different type of food than we offer.
-We can also offer treats or different toys that the pet is familiar with from their home environment to help make them more comfortable.
-Please check with one of our staff members to see what type of food we have available for your pet prior to boarding check in.
+You are required to bring food for your pet for their duration of boarding dates.

 TLC – Our hospital offers TLC time where your pet can have one on one play time with a technician.
 The TLC time can be scheduled as one-time only, on specific days of your choosing, or up to twice daily.
 TLC time can be used for many different things that can help your pet feel more comfortable during their stay such as brushing, playing, exercise, or snuggling with a staff member.